-Susan Bonner-Weir, PhD
+Susan Bonner-Weir, Ph.D.

 Harvard Medical School

-Bonner-Weir has published over 180 peer reviewed papers, and numerous chapters and reviews.
-Dr. Bonner-Weir has served on research grant review panels for the NIH, American Diabetes Association, Juvenile Diabetes Research Foundation, the Danish National Research Council, the European Research Council, and the California Institute of Regenerative Medicine and on the editorial boards of Endocrinology, American Journal of Physiology, Diabetes, Diabetes Technology and Therapeutics, Cell Transplantation, and Journal of Biological Chemistry.
+Bonner-Weir has published over 180 peer reviewed papers and numerous book chapters and reviews.
+She has served on research grant review panels for the NIH, American Diabetes Association, Juvenile Diabetes Research Foundation, the Danish National Research Council, the European Research Council, and the California Institute of Regenerative Medicine and on the editorial boards of Endocrinology, American Journal of Physiology, Diabetes, Diabetes Technology and Therapeutics, Cell Transplantation, and Journal of Biological Chemistry.